microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/beta/docs/Microsoft.Graph.Beta.WindowsUpdates.md

 Get the number of the resource

 ### [Get-MgBetaWindowsUpdatesPolicyComplianceChange](Get-MgBetaWindowsUpdatesPolicyComplianceChange.md)
-Read the properties and relationships of a contentApproval object.
+Read the properties and relationships of a complianceChange object.

 ### [Get-MgBetaWindowsUpdatesPolicyComplianceChangeCount](Get-MgBetaWindowsUpdatesPolicyComplianceChangeCount.md)
 Get the number of the resource